 Some retailers may add items to your shopping cart without your knowledge.
-They may automatically add items commonly bought together to your cart, but the deception can be more subtle, too.
-There may be a checkbox — that’s pre-checked — to add common accessories to your cart when you click to buy an item or you may be presented with a button to add these extras to your cart that you click without really thinking about it.
+For example, they may automatically add items commonly bought together to your cart, but the deception can be more subtle, too.
+For example, there may be a checkbox – that’s pre-checked – to add common accessories to your cart when you click to buy an item, or you may be presented with a button to add these extras to your cart that you click without really thinking about it.

-For example, you might see this with HDMI cables when you buy a new television or with extended warranties when you buy electronics — both of which could be just unnecessary costs.
+For example, you might see this with HDMI cables when you buy a new television or with extended warranties when you buy electronics, which could be unnecessary costs.

 3. Hidden costs and hidden subscriptions

-Let’s say you’ve spent a half hour browsing a retailer finding the perfect product for the perfect price — but when you go to check out, it’s a lot more expensive than you thought it would be.
+Let’s say you’ve spent a half hour browsing a retailer finding the perfect product for a great price – but when you go to check out, it’s a lot more expensive than you thought it would be.
 While you probably expect taxes and shipping fees, you may be surprised by handling fees or other added costs.
-But because you’ve gotten this far, there’s a good chance you’ll click checkout rather than start the process over at another retailer.
+But because you’ve gotten this far, there’s a good chance you’ll checkout rather than start the process over at another retailer.

-Another sneaky added cost is the hidden subscription.
-In this case, at checkout you’re signing up for a reoccurring subscription when you’re lead to believe it’s just a one-time fee — or even completely free.
-These subscriptions may not show until you reach checkout and they’re often hidden in the fine print.
-Many subscription services work like this, offering a free or discounted initial subscription, but signing you up for an ongoing fee that you may not notice until it shows up on your credit card bill.
+Another sneakily added cost is the hidden subscription.
+In this case, you’re signing up for a reoccurring subscription at checkout when you’re led to believe it’s just a one-time fee – or even completely free.
+These subscriptions may not show until you reach checkout and are often hidden in the fine print.
+Many subscription services work like this, offering a free or discounted initial subscription but signing you up for an ongoing fee that you may overlook until it shows up on your credit card bill.

-Remember to look for checkboxes that may let you turn off auto-renew features, or make a note to cancel your subscription before you get billed.
+Remember to look for checkboxes that may let you turn off auto-renew features or make a note to cancel your unwanted subscription before you get billed.

 4. Encouraging impulse buys

-Some online retailers pressure you to make a decision right now, without thinking it through.
-This inevitably leads to spending more money than you intended, all because of pushy sales tactics.
+Some online retailers pressure you to make a decision immediately, without thinking it through.
+This stress inevitably leads to spending more money than you intended because of pushy sales tactics.

 Other retailers take advantage of your fear of missing out by making their products seem popular or in demand.
-They stress how much other people love their products by including testimonials, or listing how many times a product has been viewed or purchased.
-In many cases names (and even locations) are attached to these messages, like “Joan from Los Angeles just bought this,” adding an extra dose of realism.
-But these messages might not be based on real sales or inventory data.
+They stress how much other people love their products by including testimonials or listing how many times a product has been viewed or purchased.
+In many cases, names (and even locations) are attached to these messages, like “Joan from Los Angeles just bought this,” adding an extra dose of realism.
+But these messages might not be based on actual sales or inventory data.
 Testimonials can be vague and unsourced, while view or purchase numbers could be entirely fabricated.

-Don’t fall for these social tricks — there’s never a need to impulse buy.
+Don’t fall for these social tricks – avoid impulse buying.

 5. Hiding the price until the end

-We’re used to seeing a price tag right next to a product’s description — but not all retailers make their prices that obvious.
-In this case, you may have to click through several screens to see the price of an item.
+We’re used to seeing a price tag next to a product’s description – but not all retailers make their prices that obvious.
+In this case, you may have to click through several screens to see the cost of an item.

-This can be common with subscription services with multiple price tiers.
-The tiers may be complicated and not show prices until you click buy, which makes it difficult to compare what you’re getting for your money.
+Hiding costs is common with subscription services with multiple price tiers.
+The tiers may be complicated and not show prices until you click the buy button, which makes it difficult to compare what you’re getting for your money.

 6. Making it easy to sign up and hard to cancel

 It’s always simple to sign up for things, whether it’s a new streaming service or a monthly subscription box.
 But if you decide a product isn’t for you, it may not be easy to cancel.
-You may be required to navigate through multiple cancelation screens, and each step along the way you may be manipulated into making the wrong choices.
+You may be required to navigate multiple cancelation screens, and at each step along the way, you may be manipulated into making the wrong choices.

-For example, the option to cancel a subscription may be tiny gray text at the bottom of the screen while the option to continue a subscription may be a huge, brightly-colored button.
-It’s easy to click the bright button, perhaps without ever realizing you haven’t canceled.
-Some retailers will require you to contact customer service directly to cancel, with no way to easily cancel online.
+For example, the option to cancel a subscription may be tiny gray text at the bottom of the screen, while the opportunity to continue a subscription may be a huge, brightly colored button.
+It’s easy to click the bright button without ever realizing you haven’t canceled.
+Some retailers will require you to contact customer service directly to cancel, with no way to cancel online easily.

-In some cases, the cancelation process can be so frustrating — or so confusing — that you just keep paying.
+Sometimes, the cancelation process can be so frustrating or confusing that you keep paying.
 If you’re trying to cancel a subscription, don’t be intimidated by complicated, confusing options: keep at it until you’ve managed to cancel.

 7. Requiring account creation before you browse

-One particularly annoying retailer trick is to force you to create an account or share information before you can browse.
-That means the retailer immediately has your contact information to fill up your mailbox with ads and sales to tempt you into spending money — all before you’ve even been able to browse the product catalog.
+One particularly annoying retailer trick is forcing you to create an account or share information before you can browse.
+That means the retailer immediately has your contact information to fill your inbox with ads and sales to tempt you into spending money – all before you’ve even been able to browse the product catalog.

-Requiring you to make that commitment up-front — even a small one — can make you more likely to buy.
-After all, you’ve already invested this much effort just to browse — you may as well buy something.
+Requiring you to make that commitment up-front – even a small one – can make you more likely to buy.
+After all, you’ve already invested this much effort just to browse, so you may as well buy something.

 3 tips to help you avoid deceptive marketing

 - Read before you click.
-Be sure the button you’re clicking says what you think it says before you click and take the time to carefully read options and fine print.
+Be sure the button you’re clicking says what you think it says before you click, and take the time to read options and fine print carefully.

 - Don’t let yourself be pressured.
-Dark patterns — and online scammers — both make you feel like you have to make a decision now.
-When you’re pressured into making a choice, you’re probably not thinking it through, making it easy for you to fall for a trick.
+Acknowledge when you’re feeling rushed into a choice.
+When you’re pressured into making a decision, you’re probably not thinking it through, making it easy for you to fall for a trick.

 - Don’t click if you’re confused.
-It bears repeating that it’s important to know what you’re agreeing to before you click — and some websites make it very hard to figure that out.
-Whether the prices are obfuscated or the options are excessively complicated, be sure you know exactly what you’re commiting to before you click.
+It bears repeating that it’s important to know what you’re agreeing to before you click – and some websites make it very hard to figure that out.
+So whether the prices are obfuscated or the options are excessively complicated, be sure you know exactly what you’re committing to before you click.

-While there are lots of different methods marketers use to push you into making decisions that benefit them, taking it slow and avoiding impulse buying — or impulse clicking — will keep you out of trouble online.
+While there are a lot of different methods that marketers use to push you into making decisions that benefit them, taking it slow and avoiding impulse clicking to buy or sign up for something will keep you out of trouble online.

 Laws may soon address deceptive marketing

-Right now, the only way to avoid these manipulation tactics is to stay on your toes when you’re shopping, but legislation is being considered to ban them.
-The Deceptive Experiences To Online Users Reduction (DETOUR) Act would ban these practices on large websites — particularly websites targeting children.
-There’s not much movement on legislation yet, but legislators are working on making our online experiences better.
-Unfortunately, until they succeed, the only thing we can do is be careful when we’re browsing.
+Right now, the only way to avoid these manipulation tactics is to stay on your toes while shopping, but legislation is being considered to ban them.
+The Deceptive Experiences To Online Users Reduction (DETOUR) Act, which was first introduced in 2019, would ban these practices on large websites – particularly websites targeting children.
+Unfortunately, there’s not much movement on the legislation yet, but legislators are working on improving our online experiences.
+Until they succeed, the only thing we can do is be careful when we’re browsing.

-[Image credits: deceptive marketing via BigStockPhoto, screenshots of Speck, Amazon, Hotels.com, LinkedIn, ThredUp]
+[Image credits: deceptive marketing via BigStockPhoto, screenshots of Ugg, Amazon, Hotels.com, LinkedIn, Zulily]